Cost of Simulating Entanglement in Steering Scenario: Preliminary

-For a given quantum state $\rho_{AB}$, we wish to quantify the amount of classical resources needed to simulate each assemblage $\mc{A}$ such that $\rho_{AB}\mapsto\mc{A}$.
+For a given quantum state $\rho_{AB}$, we wish to quantify the amount of classical resources needed to simulate each assemblage $\mc{A}$ for which $\rho_{AB}\mapsto\mc{A}$.
 For this simulation task, it is natural to quantify the classical resource in terms of how much shared randomness Alice and Bob need to reproduce $\mc{A}$ using a local hidden state (LHS) model.
-A LHS model for assemblage $\mc{A}=\{\sigma_{a|x}\}$, should it exist, is given by a shared random variable $i$ with distribution $p(i)>0$, a family of quantum states $\{\rho_i\}$ for Bob, and a classical channel $p(a|x,i)$ for Alice such that
+An LHS model for assemblage $\mc{A}=\{\sigma_{a|x}\}$, should it exist, is given by a shared random variable $\lambda$ with distribution $p(\lambda)>0$, a family of quantum states $\{\rho_{\lambda}\}$ for Bob, and a classical channel $p(a|x,\lambda)$ for Alice such that

-{Deploying this model requires Alice and Bob to have shared randomness of size $n\in[1,+\infty]$}. {For LHS models using a continuous shared variable, the sum in Eq. \eqref{Eq:LHS} is replaced with an integral, and an example of this is provided in the Supplemental Material.}
+{Deploying this model requires Alice and Bob to have shared randomness of size $|\Lambda|\in[1,+\infty]$}, and we define $\gamma(\mc{A}):=\inf |\Lambda|$ as the smallest possible cardinality of $\Lambda$ for which Eq. \eqref{Eq:LHS} holds, and we refer to this as the \textit{simulation cost} of state assemblage $\mc{A}$. {For LHS models using a continuous shared variable, the sum in Eq. \eqref{Eq:LHS} is replaced with an integral, and thus the simulation cost will exist but could be unbounded.}

-If an assemblage $\mc{A}$ does not admit a LHS model, then the resource transformation $\rho_{AB}\mapsto\mc{A}$ constitutes the celebrated effect of quantum steering \cite{Wiseman2007}.
-While entanglement is a necessary condition for steering, not all entangled states are steerable.
-For such states, the next natural question then is to look \textit{beyond steering} and ask how much shared randomness is needed to simulate all the assemblages that the state can generate.
-For an unsteerable state $\rho_{AB}$, we define $\gamma(\rho_{AB})\in[1,+\infty]$ as the smallest amount of shared randomness sufficient to simulate any $\mc{A}$ such that $\rho_{AB}\mapsto\mc{A}$.
-When Alice holds a qubit, we also define $\gamma^p(\rho_{AB})$ as the shared randomness cost for simulating any $\mc{A}$ generated by measurements that are confined to the $x-z$ plane.
+If an assemblage $\mc{A}$ does not admit an LHS model, then the resource transformation $\rho_{AB}\mapsto\mc{A}$ constitutes the celebrated effect of quantum steering \cite{Wiseman2007}, specifically in the direction from Alice to Bob.
+Although entanglement is a necessary condition for steering, not all entangled states are steerable.
+For such states, the next natural question then is to look \textit{beyond steering} and ask how much shared randomness is needed to simulate all the assemblages $\mc{A}$ that the state can generate.
+For an unsteerable $\rho_{AB}$, we define as the highest simulation cost to simulate any $\mc{A}$ for which $\rho_{AB}\mapsto\mc{A}$.

+To be fully comprehensive, one should also consider the simulation cost $\gamma(\mc{B})$ for any assemblage $\mc{B}$ generated from $\rho_{AB}$ by locally measuring on Bob's side since quantum steering is asymmetric between the two parties \cite{Bowles2014, Bowles2016}.
+However, the specific examples we study in this paper involve symmetric quantum states (under the exchange of parties).
+Consequently, our results remain general by just considering assemblages generated by local measurements on Alice's side.
+As an interesting special case that will be discussed in the paper, when Alice and Bob hold a qubit-qubit state, we also define